iotku/Flawless-OCR/README.md

 # Known Issues
 * pdfcrop is not optional (may turn out fine, but will likely modify margins) https://github.com/iotku/Flawless-OCR/issues/1
 * Bookmarks aren't maintained and will probably disappear https://github.com/iotku/Flawless-OCR/issues/2
+* Minor typos in comments are expected and some comments may be out of date

 # Requirements
 	- ghostscript